 Another factor that you may want to experiment with is trying different designs for the top of the bed.
 While it is not necessary for most dogs, many of them enjoy a little warmth and fuzziness, such as that offered by faux fur, fleece or microfiber.

 Size of Bean Bag Beds

-Size is very important when it comes to traditional beds that are stuffed with polyester fiber, frequently referred to as polyfill.
+Size is critical when it comes to traditional beds that are stuffed with polyester fibre, frequently referred to as polyfill.
 However, with a bean bag, you have quite a bit of flexibility as long as the bed is at least slightly larger than your dog.
 This is because a bean bag shapes itself to the weight and dimensions of whatever or whoever is resting on it.